readthedocs/readthedocs.org/docs/development/design/organizations.rst

 Changes that aren't needed immediately after the migration, but that should be done:

+- UI for organizations in the community site.
 - Add new endpoints to the API (v3 only).
 - Make the relationship between the models ``Organization`` and ``Project`` one to many (currently many to many).